thepony/filter5/README.md

 Filter5 	User Manual Version 0.3.2

-Support my coding by bitcoin if you like this
-(my copious habit of caffine and chips while coding sucks)

-1K6hdkYQthme7o1eTp9bjKhY1jQikrS7VQ

 You may use this source only when giving credit as follows:
   You must give appropriate credit, provide a link to the source, and indicate if changes